Masari signs Katsina 2020 Appropriation Bill into law – The Sun Nigeria

 Agaju Madugba, Katsina

-Kaduna State Governor Aminu Bello Masari has signed into law the state’s 2020 Appropriation Bill.
-The House of Assembly had reduced the Governor’s total budget proposal from an initial sum of N249 billion to N244 billion.
+Kaduna State governor, Alhaji Aminu Bello Masari, has signed into law, the 2020 Appropriation Bill.

+The House of Assembly had reduced the governor’s total budget proposal from an initial sum of N249 billion, to N244 billion.

-Signing the Bill into law at a ceremony at the Government House on Thursday, Masari described the budget as a statement of intentions which may be implemented subject to availability of necessary funds.
+Signing the bill into law at a ceremony at the Government House yesterday, Masari described the budget as a statement of intentions which may be implemented, subject to availability of the necessary funds.

 According to him, “the 2020 budget is centred towards completing the projects we have started.